JPTomorrow/obscura-backend-go/README.md

-# Youtube Backwoods - A place to
+# Obscura - Browsing the Youtube Backwoods

 ## FEATURES
-- has a web scraper that gets links to SRL videos
+- uses the youtube API to search for scary videos!
+- uses OpenAI API to initially prune videos with bad content
+- uses community driven voting to decide which videos stay and which are removed

 ## ROADMAP

 ## TECH STACK
 - Golang
+- React.js
 - Railway.app
-- Turso
 - Air (Hot Reload Library)
 - Echo (HTTP Framework)